Maha-Magdy/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game

-> In this Project, we worked on building our own Tic-Tac-Toe Game in ruby.
+> In this project, we worked on building our own Tic-Tac-Toe Game in ruby, and we make test-driven development (TDD) using the RSpec testing framework.

 ## Built With

 - Ruby
 - Repl
+- RSpec

 ## Game Rules